nielsenjared/nielsenjared.github.io/content/blog/chunking-learning/index.md

 You can’t truly learn something if you are distracted, trying to learn too many things at once, or trying to eat an elephant.
 Continually break the problem down until the pieces are digestible and proceed one-at-a-time.

+Where have we seen this or something like it before?

+🤔

 We divide & conquer!

 Or should we say, we _chunk_ & conquer?

 This is also a common pattern in algorithm design.
 Divide & conquer recursively breaks a problem down into smaller and smaller pieces.
 These smaller pieces are then recombined into a solution to the problem.

 What’s the pattern?